JuanchoSL/DataManipulation/README.md

 echo $sanitizer('Z123456789N'); //123456789
 ```

-> For integer sanitization, the FILTER_FLAG_ALLOW_FRACTION is not used, allways perform a number_format with 0 fraction for remove the decimals, taken only the integer part
+> For integer sanitization, the FILTER_FLAG_ALLOW_FRACTION is not used, allways perform a number_format with 0 fraction for remove the decimals,
+taken only the integer part, not just removing dot

 ```php
 $sanitizer = (new NumberSanitizers())->integer($with_thousand_separator = false);